Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 We try to use built-in functions when they help us achieve a more readable and/or efficient code.

-Indeed a complex built-in function is used it is strongly advised to add a comment explaining what this function is doing.
+In case a complex built-in function is used it is strongly advised to add a comment explaining what this function is doing.

 Writing built-in functions should still allow the developer to easily debug the wrapping method.